ANSI/IICRC S500 Standard and Reference Guide for Professional Water Damage Restoration (2015)

 After receiving questions pertaining to the ANSI/IICRC S500: 2015 Standard and Reference Guide for Professional Water Damage Restoration and the use of air filtration devices (AFD's) in different categories of water intrusions, the S500 consensus body has released a Statement of Interpretation.

 The S500 Consensus Body Chair is Chris Taylor and Vice Chair is Brandon Burton.
 The CB is currently working to revise the 2015 Standard.
+The revised draft Standard is expected to be available for public review in the Fall of 2019.

 Air Filtration Devices and Category 1 Water Intrusions Statement of Interpretation